datasphere/datasphere/docs/ARCHITECTURE.md

   * Yesod with Persistent.
     - NoSQL MongoDB.
 Useful for "schema less" or "schema defined elsewhere" approach.
 Will I miss ways to query?
 Can Esqueleto JOIN Mongo backends?
     -

+## Inference

+There might be a need for a machine learning approach to building progressive data representations:
+ - DL-Learner - machine learning framework for OWL and description logics. http://dl-learner.org/Resources/Documents/manual.pdf